microsoft/promptflow/examples/flex-flows/chat-basic/README.md

 # Basic chat
-This example shows how to create a basic chat flow.
+A basic chat flow defined using class entry.
 It demonstrates how to create a chatbot that can remember previous interactions and use the conversation history to generate next message.

 ## Prerequisites